VladSobur/healthcare-readmissions-analysis/README.md

    These tables form a simple star schema used to organize patient and encounter data for analytical reporting.

 4. **Analytics Layer**
-   Business-focused SQL views aggregate readmission metrics for reporting, including:
+   Business-focused analytical SQL views aggregate readmission metrics for reporting, including:

    - Readmission by Age Group
    - Readmission by Race